Clan Malcolm

 The Clan Malcolm, also known as the Clan MacCallum, is a Highland Scottish clan.
 The Clan MacCallum may have originally been a separate clan until the 18th century, when the chief of the Clan MacCallum adopted the name Malcolm after inheriting the Malcolm estate, and the two clans were drawn together under the same chief.

 History

 Origins of the Clan

 The name MacCallum is derived from Mac Ghille Chaluim which means son of the disciple of Columba.
 The MacCallums settled in Lorne towards the end of the 13th century.
 Maol or shavenhead is Scottish Gaelic for monk.
 Therefore, Maol Chaluim can be translated as monk or disciple of Columba.

 Historian Ian Grimble has challenged the idea that MacCallum and Malcolm are simply interchangeable versions of the same name.
 Grimble claims that Colm was common throughout all areas of Celtic settlement.
-The name Malcolm appears as a surname as early as the 14th century in Dumbartonshire and Stirlingshire.
+The name Malcolm appears as a surname as early as the 14th century in Dunbartonshire and Stirlingshire.
 Malcolm was also the name of four Scottish kings.